-Makeup Work for Legitimate Absences
+Makeup Work for Legitimate Absences.
 Prairie View A&M University recognizes that there are a variety of legitimate circumstances in which students will miss coursework and that accommodations for makeup work will be made.
 If a student's absence is excused, the instructor must either provide the student an opportunity to make up any quiz, exam, or other work contributing to the final grade or provide a satisfactory alternative by a date agreed upon by the student and instructor.
 Students are encouraged to work with instructors to complete makeup work before known scheduled absences (University-sponsored events, administrative proceedings, etc.).
 Students are responsible for planning their schedules to avoid excessive conflicts with course requirements.

-Absence Verification Process
+Absence Verification Process.
 All non-athletic absences (e.g., Medical, Death/Funeral, Court/Legal-related, etc.) for which a student seeks to obtain a valid excuse must be submitted to the Dean of Students/Office of Student Conduct, with supporting documentation, for review and verification.
 Please use the Online Reporting Forms to access/complete/submit the Request for a University Excused Absence form for an excuse.
 Upon receipt, a staff member will verify the documentation and provide an official university excuse, if applicable.
-The student is responsible for providing the official university excuse issued by the Office for Student Conduct to the professor(s).
-Questions should be directed to the Dean of Students via email: deanofstudents@pvamu.edu or phone: (936) 261-3550 or Office for Student Conduct via email: studentconduct@pvamu.edu or phone: (936) 261-3524.
+The student is responsible for providing the official university

-Student Academic Appeals Process
+Student Academic Appeals Process.
 Authority and responsibility for assigning grades to students rest with the faculty.
-However, in those instances where students believe that miscommunication, errors, or unfairness of any kind may have adversely affected the instructor's assessment of their academic performance, the student has a right to appeal by the procedure listed in the University

-Online Catalog and by doing so within thirty days of receiving the grade or experiencing any other problematic academic event that prompted the complaint.
+However, in those instances where students believe that miscommunication, errors, or unfairness of any kind may have adversely affected the instructor's assessment of their academic performance, the student has a right to appeal by the procedure listed in the University Online Catalog and by doing so within thirty days of receiving the grade or experiencing any other problematic academic event that prompted the complaint.